minhha-lehoang/movie-genres-classification/README.md

 | Vu Bao Chau        | 21020460   | 21020460@vnu.edu.vn |

 ## Project description
 **Movie genre classification** is a crucial task that has found applications in various fields.
 Can be treated as an _Extreme Multi-label Classification_ (XMC) task with long-tailed data, this problem is not only valuable in real-world domains, such as for recommendation systems, but also leave space for researches on XMC.
 In this experiment, we implement two different approach for this problem: Rating-based Collaborative Filtering and Label Correlation-based Multi-modal Network.
-We conduct our methods on the given MovieLens dataset, achieving the best macro F1-score of 0.56.
+We conduct our methods on the given MovieLens dataset, achieving the best macro **F1-score of 0.56**.

-_Keywords_: movie genres classification, longtail data, multi-modal, multi-label learning, class imbalanced, label correlation, rating-based
+_Keywords_: movie genres classification, longtail data, multi-modal, multi-label learning, class imbalanced, label correlation, rating-based